Pilothouse-App/Pilothouse/README.md

 - `pilothouse compose [command]`: Runs a [Docker Compose](https://docs.docker.com/compose/) command against the stack.
 - `pilothouse logs [container]`: Tails the logs for the specified container, or the entire stack if no container is specified.
 - `pilothouse mysql [query]`: Runs the provided MySQL query.
 The command will be run on the database of the current site, or with no database selected if not run from within a local site directory.
+- `pilothouse shell <container>`: Opens a command line shell in the specified container.

 ## Notes